 Frequently Asked Questions from CTA Members

-On March 13, CTA called for a complete closure of all California schools.
-While most districts began closing immediately, the decision remained a local one until Governor Newsom issued an executive order on March 19 asking all Californians to stay home.
-At this time, virtually all California schools are closed, and Gov. Newsom has warned they may remain that way the rest of the school year.
-If you are in a district that is still holding classes, please ensure that your local CTA staff person is aware, so that we can work with your chapter to ensure that you and your students remain safe.
+On March 13, 2020, CTA called for a complete closure of all California schools.
+While most districts began closing immediately, the decision remained a local one until Governor Newsom issued an executive order on March 19asking all Californians to stay home.
+Some school districts have negotiated in-person and/or hybrid instruction with some local chapters.

 YES!
 While we are temporarily closing our physical office locations, CTA leadership and staff are continuing to work to support members and local chapters.